edu05/java-katas/src/main/java/kata/lrucache/README.md

 - Transform your Cache into a LRUCache, i.e. a cache where new items are always inserted and only holds the N last recently used items.

+## An optimal implementation of a LRUCache

+Optimal implementations of a LRUCache have really fast `get` and `put` operations, this normally translates to them being O(1).
+Proving our LRUCache is O(1) for both operations via TDD is pretty hard, what we can do instead is convince ourselves there are no loops in the code or recursion in the code, i.e. only a number of constant code lines ever gets executed - while still maintaining the correct functionality of the code

+- Make `get` and `put` operations in the LRUCache O(1)

+Hint 1: We can achieve O(1) for both operations if we can maintain the cache entries ordered by their last access time at all times
+Hint 2: In a `put` we need to place the new item in the front of the collection and discard the last item of the collection from the cache if it was full
+Hint 3: In a `get` we need to pull the entry from it's current position and place it in the front of the collection